Saudi Arabia’s

 Although it is not clear when the town was first built, it certainly dates back to the 13th century and was inhabited until 1983, the year the last family left for the new and modern town of AlUla nearby.

-The whole of Hegra’s past is to play a vital role in the future of the AlUla Valley.
-The Royal Commission for AlUla, established in 2017, is working in partnership with Afalula, the French Agency for AlUla Development, founded in Paris in July 2018 with the mission “to support its Saudi partner in the transformation of the AlUla region into a worldwide cultural and touristic destination.”
+The whole of Hegra’s past is now playing a vital role in the future of the AlUla Valley.
+The Royal Commission for AlUla, established in 2017, worked in partnership with Afalula, the French Agency for AlUla Development, which was founded in Paris in July 2018 with the mission “to support its Saudi partner in the transformation of the AlUla region into a worldwide cultural and touristic destination.”

 In an interview in February 2019, Amr Al-Madani, CEO of the Royal Commission for AlUla (RCU), described the plan for AlUla as “one of the Kingdom’s flagship projects,” designed “to promote the heritage of this region, to transform AlUla into one of the country’s cultural capitals.”

-It is the vision of the commission and its French partner that AlUla will be transformed into a “living, open museum,” complete with a unique network of museums, archaeological sites and luxury hotels.
+It was the vision of the commission and its French partner that AlUla would be transformed into a “living, open museum,” complete with a unique network of museums, archaeological sites and luxury hotels.

-In addition to the treasures of Hegra, AlUla will offer visitors resorts, hotels and other world-class facilities.
-About a 45-minute drive from Hegra is the Sharaan Nature Reserve, a 925-square-kilometer territory within AlUla county that features some of the region’s most striking rock formations and desert habitats.
-The reserve will be home to several luxury resorts, including one designed by the French architect Jean Nouvel, whose creations include the Louvre Abu Dhabi, and another by Jordanian architect Omar Al-Omari.
+In addition to the treasures of Hegra, AlUla offers visitors resorts, hotels and other world-class facilities.
+About a 45-minute drive from Hegra is the Sharaan Nature Reserve, a 925-square-kilometer territory within AlUla county that features some of the region’s most striking rock formations and desert habitats, and is home to several luxury resorts.

 Elsewhere is the Maraya Concert Hall, a giant mirrored cube designed by Studio Gio Forma.
 In addition to its role as a concert venue and exhibition center, Maraya, which means “reflection” in Arabic, is a mesmerizing piece of art in its own right, its mirrored walls designed to create a visual extension of the breathtaking AlUla landscape.

-Art and cultural initiatives are central to AlUla’s vision, as typified by the Winter at Tantora festival, an annual event suspended during the pandemic.
+Art and cultural initiatives are central to AlUla’s vision, as typified by the annual Winter at Tantora festival.
 The festival, which derives its name from a sundial located in the old town of AlUla, was staged for centuries by the locals to mark the changing of the seasons.
 In December 2018, it returned, greatly magnified, with a series of concerts over eight weekends featuring world-class musicians, revealing the destination of AlUla to the rest of the world.
-The RCU also commissioned artists to create public artworks in the old town inspired by AlUla.
+The RCU also commissioned artists to create public artworks inspired by AlUla.

 As it shone in antiquity, so the AlUla region and its architectural treasures are now part of a bright future, for Saudi Arabia and the wider world.